IrinaMax/Demos/spatial-analysis/ReadMe.md

 Data Visualisation
 ------------------

 R has several packages for visualizing spatial data.
 We shall look at tradition plotting systems in R that come with an R installation, commonly named "base-R" packages.
 An example is the `plot()` function for spatial data in the **sp** package.
-We shall also explore "external" packages for doing including ggplot2, ggmap, leaflet, tmap and plotly.
-The purpose of this report is conduct spatial analysis of the CDR sample data.
+We shall also explore "external" packages for doing including ggplot2, ggmap, and leaflet.

 ### Visualizing the Data Using Traditional Plot System